dzakwanfalih/dzakwan.github.io/_pages/about.md

   - /about.html
 ---

 dzakwan's home on the internet...ain't my web design skills sick?

 buy an Apple, Microsoft, LG, Samsung, Nintendo, ...

 don't buy a Sony, (sue me, and your name can get added here)

-check out my startup
+Like the simple and useful.

+Love penguins and apples, but don't like windows.

 i also have a poorly written blog